KamilStawik/currency-converter-react/README.md

 ## About this project

 This is my second study project.
 Very simple currency converter.
 User can pick two currencies and set amount to calculate.
 I applied basic data verification.
-It check if user wont pick the same currency in both *input fields*
+It check if user wont pick the same currency in both *input fields*.

 ## Technologies and conventions used in project:
 * HTML
 * CSS
 * javascript
 * React.js
+* Styled-components
-* BEM
+* Custom Hooks
 * CamelCase
 * Immutability
 *  [Create React App](https://github.com/facebook/create-react-app).